Shubham189/ChunML.github.io/_posts/2016-09-18-Machine-Learning-Definition.md

 So from Feature to Activation, we'll go through Activation Function, very easy to remember, right?
 The parameter stands alone is call Bias, the other parameters which have their own X, are called Weights.
 That's all for today.
 Why are they called Bias & Weights, I'll reveal it in the next tutorial.

 So, finally we made it till the end.
 You may ask why I had to make such a long post, and sometimes talked so much about simple things.
-Well, the later posts will definitely contain a lot of things you don't want to face (such as algebraic stuff, ...), you will even get your hands dirty with some coding work.
+Well, the later posts will definitely contain a lot of things you don't want to face (such as algebraic stuff, ...), you will even get your hands dirty with some coding work (Cool!).
 So I have to make sure you don't make any wrong assumption in the beginning, you know, people make mistakes by inappropriate assumptions, right?

 Hope this post is helpful to you on the long-run towards your Machine Learning's targets.